Click here to locate NaturalVue® certified eye doctors in your area.

 Light rays have trouble reaching the right spot on the back of the eye (the retina) to achieve clear distance vision.

-Your Eye Care Professional may be able to slow or manage your child's myopia.
+Your Eye Care Professional may be able to slow

 What causes myopia?